 Read our full FlexJobs review for more info on why we think this is the best overall board for finding location-independent work.

 👉 Pro Tip: Use this link and our promo code “FLEXLIFE” to save 30% off your subscription to FlexJobs!

-Contena has remote job opportunities for writers, content creators, and editors and is a great resource if you are looking to start a freelance writing business (freelance writing is the perfect way to get paid to travel the world).
+Contena has remote job opportunities for writers, content creators, and editors and is a great resource if you are looking to start a freelance writing business.
 They have a ton of listings on their remote job website, and you can even create alerts to be notified of certain gigs you want.

 Contena is a fairly expensive membership, but the fee can pay off quickly if you get writing jobs fast.